Home Improvement Skills & Specialties Plumbing Plumbing Problems & Repairs

 ChristianNasca / Getty Images

-A tankless water heater is made to rapidly heat cold water as it passes through a short series of super-heated coils to provide an endless supply of hot water.
+A tankless water heater is made to rapidly heat cold water as it passes through a short series of super-heated coils to provide an endless hot water supply.
 These water heaters are less than half the size of a standard tank water heater, making them ideal options for small condos, apartments, or townhouses.

-The systems can be fueled by natural gas or electricity, though the natural gas tankless heaters tend to be more efficient.
+The systems can be fueled by natural gas or electricity, though natural gas tankless heaters tend to be more efficient.
 A primary benefit of a tankless water heater is that it doesn't waste energy heating and reheating a tank of water.
-Instead, the water is only heated when it is needed.
+Instead, the water is only heated when it is needed on demand.

-Tankless water heaters heat water on demand to provide an endless supply of hot water.
-They take up less space than tank water heaters and they are typically more efficient.
-However, the cost to purchase and install a tankless water heater is generally higher than the cost to purchase and install a conventional tank water heater, so if price is a pressing concern, a tankless system may not be the best option.
+Tankless water heaters provide an endless hot water supply, take up less space than tank water heaters, and are typically more efficient.
+They are expensive to buy and install, so a tankless system may not be the best option if price is a concern.

 • 03 of 07